 Before building any circuit is it a good idea to test every semiconductor you plan to use in the project.
 This a good practice especially when reusing components from old appliances.
-This short tutorial describes common procedures for testing of Si and Ge signal and rectifier diodes, zener diodes, LEDs, bipolar and mosfet transistors for common failures like shorts, leaks and opens.
+This short tutorial describes common procedures for testing of Si and Ge signal and rectifier diodes, Zener diodes, LEDs, bipolar junction and mosfet transistors for common failures like shorts, leaks and opens.

 A regular signal or rectifier diode should read a low resistance on an analog ohmmeter (set on the low ohms scale) when forward biased (negative lead on cathode, positive lead on anode) and nearly infinite ohms in the reverse bias direction.
 A germanium diode will show a lower resistance compared to a silicon diode in the forward direction.
 A bad diode will show near zero ohms (shorted) or open in both directions.